ufechner7/KiteUtils.jl/docs/src/examples.md

 z         [m]:            0.0
 ...
 ```
-You can acces the elements using the dot notation, for example an array of the values for the height:
+You can access the elements using the dot notation, for example an array of the values for the height:
 ```
 julia> log.z
 201-element Vector{Float32}: